Proven-Paradox/shaper-system/Handbook.md

 Damage: x0 (Physical)
 Effect: If this Attack succeeds, move your target one square.
 Description: Attempting to force your target to move the way you want in an unfocused way.
 This could be a straightforward shove, a staggering body slam, conjuring a forceful gust of wind, and the like.

+#### Struggle
+Attack/Spell
+Action: Major
+Prerequisites: None
+Range: Melee
+Targets: 1 enemy who has [grabbed](#grab) you.
+Cost: None
+Damage: 0
+Effect: You and the opponent who has grabbed you make attack rolls.
+You may use Mental or Physical Offense, and your opponent must use the same type of Offense roll they used to initially grab you.
+If your roll is higher, you break your opponent's grip and are no longer grabbed.

 ## Tier 1